 Pleural calcification can be the result of a wide range of pathology and can be mimicked by a number of conditions/artifacts.

-calcified pleural plaques from asbestos exposure: typically has sparing of costophrenic angles
+calcified pleural plaques from asbestos exposure: typically with sparing of the costophrenic angles

 Pleural involvement with lymphoma can occur in two situations: